MagnumTrader/repforge/README.md

       5. collect that data and push it throught the service
       6. write to db
       7. return success
-- [ ] Add html content type function and return them from functions
+- [x] Add html content type function and return them from functions
-- [ ] Add tests for service..
-- [ ] More fields on workout, what is the flow of expanding the app?
-- [ ] Nicer font :) lets go with ubuntu font
 - [x] Cleaning...
       Think about creating a service for the handler. the handler takes a service, that contains the repo and handles the business Logic,